ResearchScientist/Notes-UX/Design Thinking/2-Define.md

 # Process

 - define the problem to be solved with a [Problem Statement](#Problem%20Statement)
-- hypothesise solutions to the problem with a [Hypothesis Statement](#Hypothesis%20Statement)
+- hypothesize solutions to the problem with a [Hypothesis Statement](#Hypothesis%20Statement)

 # Problem Statement